When you don’t know who to call, contact us for assistance.

 - Call 911, stating your name, location, and nature of incident, and then

-- Immediately call Campus Security at extension 7599 (answered by the Student Life office during regular business hours).
-The role of Security is to monitor and report, not function as “first responders.”
+- Immediately call Campus Safety at extension 7599 (answered by the Student Life office during regular business hours).
+The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately ask if 911 has been notified.

 When you becomes aware of a situation on campus that is an uncertain emergency (e.g., unfamiliar sounds coming from a mechanical area, activity in a building that would typically be locked), you should:

-- Immediately call Campus Security at extension 7599.
-The role of Campus Security is to monitor and report, not function as “first responders.”
+- Immediately call Campus Safety at extension 7599.
+The role of Campus Safety is to monitor and report, not function as “first responders.”
 They will immediately investigate and contact 911 if needed.